-We all have habits as college students that are probably better kicked than viagra best buy held on to.
+We all have habits as college students that are probably better kicked than held on to.
 The good news is that 2013 is here!
 With a new year bringing new opportunities, we are able to declare our New Year’s resolution as if it were some sort of original proclamation that, if lucky, can be the one out of ten that actually sticks!

 Below are six achievable resolutions for today’s college student.